 How to Make A Graduation Keychain with a Cricut

 Do you know a special graduate this year?
-As a mom to a high schooler, I know quite a few!
+As a mom to two high schoolers, I know quite a few!
+In fact, my oldest son is graduating this year as part of the Class of 2023.
 I wanted to make a special, personalized graduation gift with my Cricut, so I designed this Graduation Keychain in the shape of a graduation cap.
 It’s made from faux leather and heat transfer vinyl – the added faux leather tassel is store bought, but it adds a nice touch, don’t you think?
 I love how this project can be customized with the graduate’s school colors, too.
 So if you want to learn how to make this graduation keychain with your Cricut, keep reading!

 By the way, this project is best made with a Cricut Maker or a Cricut Explore Air 2.
 I cut all the shapes for the keychain with just the Cricut Fine Point Blade, which means it can be made with either machine.
 (If you have the new Cricut Joy, you can still make this project if you size the art down just slightly in Cricut Design Space so the keychain will fit on the Joy sized mat.
 To learn more about how to cut faux leather with your Cricut Joy, see this post.)

 As much as I love to make things for myself with my Cricut, my favorite thing to do is make personalized gifts to give away.
 If that sounds like you, too, I know you’ll love making these as graduation gifts!
 I’m happy to share my original SVG cut files for this graduation keychain project so you can make this project at home.
 You can get access to the files via a free download from a link at the bottom of this post.